 How care homes in Newham should adapt to the effects of ageing

-Any residential home should tailor its support for the specific needs of each individual with autism.
+Any residential home should tailor its support to the specific needs of each individual with autism.
 This includes acknowledging the impact of ageing.
 It may take more patience and understanding to deal with service users who experience frustration at possible declines in both physical and mental health, which in turn can aggravate the negative traits of autism.
 Just maintaining a calm, quiet and stable environment can be a powerful way to help older adults with autism feel secure.
 Never treat adults with autism like children.

 Someone who has autism will be autistic for their whole life, but that does not mean that their autism will always display in the same way.
 Many factors combine to ensure that every person develops differently as they age.
 Sometimes, this will mean improved self-awareness and control of autistic traits, sometimes it will lead to deterioration.
 In all cases, ensuring the person with autism has adequate support is vital in care homes in Newham.